 Comanche is a very small city located in the state of Texas.
 With a population of 4,197 people and two constituent neighborhoods, Comanche is the 399th largest community in Texas.

-Because occupations involving physical labor dominate the local economy, Comanche is generally considered to be a blue-collar town.
-36.36% of the Comanche workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Comanche is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Comanche who work in office and administrative support (11.36%), maintenance occupations (7.67%), and food service (7.53%).
+When you are in Comanche, you'll notice that it is more blue-collar than most other communities in America.
+41.35% of Comanche’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Comanche is a city of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Comanche who work in office and administrative support (13.87%), maintenance occupations (7.76%), and food service (7.76%).

-Comanche is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Comanche doesn't have a public transportation system that people use for their commute.

-The rate of college-level education in Comanche is quite a bit lower than the national average among all cities of 21.84%: just 12.27% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Comanche with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.23% of people over 25 have a bachelor's degree or advanced degree.

-The per capita income in Comanche in 2010 was $14,989, which is low income relative to Texas and the nation.
-This equates to an annual income of $59,956 for a family of four.
-Comanche also has one of the higher rates of people living in poverty in the nation, with 33.24% of its population below the federal poverty line.
+The per capita income in Comanche in 2010 was $14,618, which is low income relative to Texas and the nation.
+This equates to an annual income of $58,472 for a family of four.

+Comanche is an extremely ethnically-diverse city.
 The people who call Comanche home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Comanche residents report their race to be White, followed by Black or African-American.
 Comanche also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 38.46% of the city’s residents.
-Important ancestries of people in Comanche include German, English, French , and Dutch West Indian.
+People of Hispanic or Latino origin account for 43.54% of the city’s residents.
+Important ancestries of people in Comanche include English, German, French , and European.

 The most common language spoken in Comanche is English.
 Other important languages spoken here include Spanish and Slavic languages.